Recruiting inspired professionals

 We thought Charisma were great.
 They delivered everything we asked of them, including a good spectrum of candidates.
 Charisma provided a highly professional service, understood us as the client and represented us professionally with prospective candidates.
 Our successful appointee reported that he too had a really good experience throughout his recruitment process.
 We would highly recommend them and will be using them again when the need arises.

 Charisma handled two challenging recruitments for Live Music Now in 2020.The first was for a Development Director, always a difficult post to fill in the arts world.
 Charisma found a good crop of candidates and we chose an excellent candidate who then reversed her decision to join us when her current employer gave her a huge pay rise.But we did another sift and found another excellent candidate who joined.
 This was a difficult period but Charisma handled it well, as they did the whole process.
 Later in the year we used Charisma to help us recruit for the new position of Chief Executive.
-Jenny Warner provided sensitive and prompt help at all stages of preparing for and conducting the search.
+Our consultant provided sensitive and prompt help at all stages of preparing for and conducting the search.
 Over 100 candidates were found and many were excellent.
 We were very demanding in the process of shortlisting and interviewing eventually turned down all our first shortlist but Charisma handled the whole process well and the result was excellent.
 They were a pleasure to work with and I would use them again for a similar appointment

 In our search to recruit a more diversified group of Trustees, Dorset Natural History and Archaeological Society appointed Charisma to find five new trustees, each with a specific background and expertise to complement our existing Board.The Team at Charisma created a very detailed and cost effective campaign to meet the trustee criteria we had set, during the whole process we were regularly updated with progress reports.We were extremely pleased with the candidates presented to us all of whom showed a high calibre of skills.
-We are delighted with our chosen five new Trustees who will assist us in delivering a sustainable and exciting future for our museum.Thank you to Jenny and her team for delivering such a successful and professional campaign.
+We are delighted with our chosen five new Trustees who will assist us in delivering a sustainable and exciting future for our museum.Thank you to our consultant and the team for delivering such a successful and professional campaign.

 Looking for advice?
 Get in touch with our consultants now.